sec-lm/seclm/README.md

 3. Retrieve the host VCEK certificate.

-If the host configure the VCEK certificate, then run the following command inside the guest VM.
+If the host configured the VCEK certificate, then run the following command inside the guest VM.
 Otherwise, ask the host to get the vcek.pem.
 ```
 sudo ./snpguest certificates pem ./
 ```